moldedbits/moldedbits.github.io/_posts/2017-08-28-typed-notification-ios.md

 ### UIViewController usage

-As we have these properties already define, using in a UIViewController will become very simple and we don't have to track the notification for deregister.
+Having different notification with respective descriptor defined at a central place, using these in a UIViewController is very simple and we don't have to track the notification for deregister.

 {% highlight swift %}
 private var keyboardShowToken: Token?